Attention Sinks as Internal Signals for Hallucination Detection in Large Language Models: Introduction

 A number of existing approaches address hallucinations at the \emph{output level}.
 These include fact-checking against external knowledge sources, retrieval-augmented generation, consistency checks across multiple sampled responses, and uncertainty-based metrics derived from token probabilities or entropy \citep{ren2023outofdistribution,manakul2023selfcheckgpt,Farquhar2024-sh,fadeeva-etal-2024-fact,sawczyn2025factselfcheckfactlevelblackboxhallucination}.
 While effective in certain settings, such methods typically require additional resources such as external corpora, or multiple generations, and provide limited insight into the internal computational mechanisms that give rise to hallucinations.

 Recently, a complementary line of work has explored \emph{internal signals} of hallucination by analyzing attention maps, hidden representations, or spectral properties of Transformer Decoder models \citep{vaswani2017}.
-These methods exploit the observation that hallucinated generations are often associated with atypical internal representations \citep{chen2024inside,du2024haloscope}, lack of grounding of generations \citep{chuang2024lookback,bazarova2025hallucination}, or invalid attention dynamics \citep{llmcheck2024,binkowski-etal-2025-hallucination, frascaNeuralMessagePassingAttention2025}.
-In this work, we trace hallucinations to breakdowns in internal information flow captured by attention sink scores, and show that this perspective both unifies prior detection methods and yields a simple and effective hallucination detector.
+These methods exploit the observation that hallucinated generations are often associated with atypical internal representations \citep{chen2024inside,du2024haloscope}, lack of grounding of generations \citep{chuang2024lookback,bazarova2025hallucination}, or abnormal attention dynamics \citep{llmcheck2024,binkowski-etal-2025-hallucination, frascaNeuralMessagePassingAttention2025}.
+In this work, we trace hallucinations to breakdowns in internal information flow captured by attention sink scores—which measure the disproportionate allocation of attention to initial placeholder tokens used for model stabilization.
+We show that this perspective both unifies prior detection methods and yields a simple and effective hallucination detector.

-\emph{Attention sinks}~\citep{xiao2023streamingllm,gu2025when}—tokens attracting disproportionate attention despite low semantic relevance—are a pervasive mechanism for compression and information routing in Transformers~\citep{barbero2025why,ruscio2025what}.
+\emph{Attention sinks}~\citep{xiao2023streamingllm,gu2025when}, tokens attracting disproportionate attention despite low semantic relevance, are a pervasive mechanism for compression and information routing in Transformers~\citep{barbero2025why,ruscio2025what}.
 We hypothesize that hallucinations may stem from breakdowns in this internal flow, rather than knowledge gaps alone.
 Consequently, we leverage the \emph{attention sink score}: an interpretable diagnostic derived from cross-layer attention statistics.
 This yields a compact, token-agnostic signal for detecting hallucinations.

 Importantly, we show that not all tokens with large attention are equally relevant for hallucination detection.
 While sink scores are computed solely from attention maps, their computational impact depends on the associated value vectors.
 We find that the hallucination signal is concentrated in tokens where high attention concentration coincides with unusually large value norms—a subset of computationally active tokens that dominate the attention output and induce compressed, prior-dominated representations.